 Conflicts are part of any human encounters and living together

 Conflicts are often understood as battle situations and easily tend to unfold their own dynamics impeding a constructive conflict management.
 The personal attitude towards conflicts is accompanied by an increasing limitation of the ability of perception and decision.
-Conflicts do infact have a strong impact on our ability of perception and on our thinking in a way that they influence our actions so much that we are more and more unable to see the reality around us as it is.
+Conflicts do in fact have a strong impact on our ability of perception and on our thinking in a way that they influence our actions so much that we are more and more unable to see the reality around us as it is.

-The personal attitude - and resulting from this - the behaviour during conflict is essential for a conflict solution.
+The personal attitude - and resulting from this - the behavior during conflict is essential for a conflict solution.
 If the mind is bent on winning (win/lose) or avoiding (lose/lose) conflicts, on making concessions (lose/win) or compromises (win-win/lose-lose) or if the mind strives for cooperation (win/win), solution possibilities may either be impeded or enabled.

 Types of conflict